openedx/cypress-e2e-tests/README.md

 ## E2E Tests Repo

-This repo is meant to contain multiple projects, for now there are two projects
+This repo is meant to contain multiple projects, for now there is one project:

-MIT Journals (Deprecated)
 Enterprise Admin Portals (Active)

 With time we will add more projects in the repo